Health & Fitness

 - Not have experienced a recent cardiac event

 - Not have atrial fibrillation or other arrhythmias

 - An evidence-based program that may lower blood pressure

 - Personalized support from a trained Healthy Heart Ambassador

 How The Program Works

 Participants will work with trained YMCA Healthy Heart Ambassadors for four months.
 During this time, participants will be encouraged to self-measure their blood pressure at least two times per month, attend two personalized consultations per month, and attend monthly nutrition education seminars.
 Participants will log their blood pressure readings.
 The Y will provide options for participants who need a home blood pressure monitor.

 Healthy Heart Ambassadors

-YMCA Healthy Heart Ambassadors will train participants to properly use a self-monitoring blood pressure cuff and emphasize the value of regular self-monitoring.
-Ambassadors will also provide ongoing personalized support as they strive to achieve their program goals.
+YMCA Healthy Heart Ambassadors will train participants to properly use a blood pressure cuff and emphasize the value of regular self-monitoring.
+Ambassadors will also provide ongoing personalized support as they strive to achieve program goals.

 The Healthy Heart Ambassadors are available each week for personalized 10-minute consultations to support participants as they continue to better manage their blood pressure.
 Participants will also receive personalized weekly emails, calls or text messages from an Ambassador.